lodash-php/lodash-php.github.io/README.md

 **Note:** This method is based on [`String#split`](https://mdn.io/String/split).

 **Arguments:**

-@param string $ string The string to split.
+@param string $string The string to split.

 @param string $separator The separator pattern to split by.